From BR Bullpen

 "The poor guy just couldn't seem to get over the hump." - Bud Black, about Prior's inability to overcome his injury problems

-One of the most heralded young pitchers of the decade and the #2 pick in the 2002 amateur draft, Mark Prior won 18 games in his second year with the Chicago Cubs.
+One of the most heralded young pitchers of the decade and the #2 pick in the 2002 amateur draft, Mark Prior won 18 games in his second year with the Chicago Cubs in 2003 as the ace of a team that just fell shy of reaching the World Series.
 Beset with arm problems, he gradually faded from the major league scene.
 In his five years in the majors, though, he won nearly 60% of his decisions.

 He even had a major league batting average over .200, unusual for a pitcher.
 During four seasons in the minors, he had an ERA of 2.95 along with a batting average of .240.
 He continued to be under contract for 2007, 2008 and most of 2009, but had shoulder issues and hardly pitched at all.